dgvirtual/ci4-components/README.md

 ## Try If It Works

-**To check if it works with the example components**, put the string `<x-green-button>This should look like a button</x-green-button>` in any of your views and see if it renders as a button.
-If it does, then the component rendering is working correctly.
+**To check if it works with the example components**, put the string `<x-green-button>This should look like a button</x-green-button>` in any of your views and see if it renders as a button (if not, all you will see will be simple text).

-Now you can make some components of your own (read below how) and put them in `app/Views/Components` folder to make them accessible to the library.
+Now you can make some components of your own and put them in `app/Views/Components` folder to make them usable in your app views.

 ## How To Write and Use Components